Toxikuu/rid/README.md

 It is capable of detecting an existing install, in which case it updates.
 The script should be run with sudo, ie `sudo bash install.sh`.

-The install script accepts some of the environment variables from earlier, though the extent to which they work is not clear.
+If you do not have sudo, or you're trying to install rid from a script, set $TARGET_USER equal to the user who you want to own $RIDHOME and $RIDMETA.

+Additional environment variables accepted by the script include:
+- $RIDHOME
+- $RIDMETA
+- $RIDSOURCES

 ### Dependencies
 Rid depends on the following: